sassoftware/enlighten-integration/SAS_EM_PythonIntegration/README.md

 distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 ******************************************************************************/

 ## Python Integration Using the Base SAS&reg; Java Object in SAS&reg; Enterprise Miner&trade;

-Code and materials for integrating Python in SAS Enterprise Miner using the Base SAS Java Object.
+Code and materials for integrating Python in SAS Enterprise Miner using the Base SAS Java Object

 These materials accompany the SAS Communities tip: [How to execute a Python script in SAS® Enterprise Miner™](https://communities.sas.com/t5/SAS-Communities-Library/Tip-How-to-execute-a-Python-script-in-SAS-Enterprise-Miner/tac-p/223765)

 ## Instructions

-* Fork and clone OR download the enlighten-integration repository.
+* Fork and clone OR download the enlighten-integration repository

 * Compile the Java classes in enlighten-integration/SAS_EM_PythonIntegration/src with Java 7: